abbiedaniel/salesforce-maintenance/PD1-Notes.md

   trigger TriggerName on sObjectName (trigger_event_context) {

       // Trigger.New is list of records that were just created
+      // Trigger.Old provides the old version of sObjects before they were updated in update triggers or a list of deleted sObjects in delete triggers
       // include logic in handler class and methods so trigger class is logic-less

       HandlerClass.handlerMethod(Trigger.New);